Appeon/.NET-DataStore-Rest-Example/README.md

 ﻿# .NET DataStore - ASP.NET Core web API Example

-This ASP.NET Core project makes use of the web API, and references to a Class Library project, to perform CRUD operations and transaction management with DataStore from [DWNet.Data](https://www.nuget.org/packages/DWNet.Data/).
+This ASP.NET Core project makes use of the web API, and reference to a Class Library project, to perform CRUD operations and transaction management with DataStore from [DWNet.Data](https://www.nuget.org/packages/DWNet.Data/).

 ##### Sample Project Structure